321APUD/sudoku-solver/README.md

 002609500<br />
 800203009<br />
 005010300<br />
-more examples in sudokus.txt file.
+More examples in sudokus.txt file.